Posted under Blog by Mike Davey - Content Marketing Specialist

 The challenge of maintenance scheduling can be viewed from either perspective.
 An asset-based approach looks at the equipment first and tries to maximize the uptime for each resource.
 The other side of the coin is a resource-based approach, where the goal is to ensure that all maintenance personnel are fully utilized.

 Planning and scheduling your maintenance operations can be a challenge, no matter which perspective you’re using.
 Make sure to check out “4 Tips for Better Maintenance Scheduling” for quick advice on getting the most out of your scheduling activities.
 For a more in-depth treatment of the most effective ways to plot your maintenance schedule, please see our white paper, “Are Your Planning and Scheduling Processes Using Best Practices?”

-The central goal of resource-based scheduling is to make sure everyone on the maintenance team is working to their highest capacity.
+The central goal of resource-based scheduling is to make sure everyone on the maintenance team is working to their highest capacity, whether it’s on , , or following another .
 That’s a laudable goal on its surface.
 What do we find if we look deeper?

 Remember, the overriding mantra of resource-based maintenance scheduling is to get the maximum amount of work out of the resources available.
-Other considerations are secondary.
+Other considerations, such as the nature of , percentage of , etc., are secondary.
 This type of plan essentially consists in making sure that each member of the maintenance staff is working as much as possible, day in and day out.